NC AirTAP Technical Resources

 TRB Airport Cooperative Research Program (ACRP) Resources

 ACRP, administered by the Transportation Research Board, produces numerous publications on practical solutions for addressing administrative, operational, and technical issues at airports.
-Follow the links below and visit trb.org/ACRP for more details on these resources from ACRP.
+Follow the links below and visit trb.org/ACRP Opens in new window for more details on these and other helpful resources from ACRP.

-- ACRP Report 156: Guidebook for Managing Compliance with Federal Regulations: An Integrated Approach.
-This research report provides guidance on managing compliance with federal regulations pertaining to the operation and management of airports.
+- ACRP Report 156: Guidebook for Managing Compliance with Federal Regulations: An Integrated ApproachOpens in new window .
+Provides guidance on managing compliance with federal regulations pertaining to the operation and management of airports.
 Accompanying the guidebook is the Regulation Compliance Management (RCM) Tool.